 Elected pope 1903

 Although it was expected that Cardinal Rompolla, the secretary of State to the late Pope Leo XIII would be elected pope, during the conclave the Polish Cardinal Jan Puzyna de Kosielsko from Krakow announced that the Emperor Franz Joseph (1848–1916) of Austria-Hungary would exercise a veto.
-Although the electors resented this interference, the outcome was that Sarto was elected pope and took the name Pope Pius X, probably linking himself with Pope Pius IX as a conservative pope.
+Although the electors resented this interference, the outcome was that Giuseppe Melchiorre Sarto was elected pope and took the name Pope Pius X, probably linking himself with Pope Pius IX as a conservative pope.
+In pursuit of his motto, “to renew all things in Christ”, he initiated reforms of the liturgy and of canon law and took stern measures against “modernist” trends in theology.
+His efforts to avert world war were frustrated.

 A pastoral papacy